seek-oss/aws-sm-buildkite-plugin/README.md

 ## SecretString

 A AWS SM secret string may be plaintext or key/value.
 If you create a key/value secret, then the JSON will be returned.
-This plugin does not yet support expanding the plugin for you, but `jq` can be used to pull JSON values out.
+This plugin does not yet support expanding the JSON for you, but `jq` can be used to pull JSON values out.

 `SecretString`s can be exposed in an environment variable (`env`) or saved to a file.